ASRM Patient Education Fact Sheets and Information Booklets are available in both HTML to view on the web and as PDFs to

 Hormonal contraceptives contain a progestin (progesterone medicine) with or without an estrogen.
 Both progestin and estrogen are made in a laboratory and are similar to the hormones that all women naturally produce.
 These two hormones together, or the progestin alone, work in several ways to prevent a pregnancy.

-Hypothyroidism (underactive thyroid) occurs when the thyroid gland produces less thyroid hormone than it should.
+Hypothyroidism (underactive thyroid) is when the thyroid gland produces less thyroid hormone than it should.
+The thyroid gland is found in the lower part of the throat and partially wraps around the upper windpipe (trachea).

-A hysterosalpingogram or HSG is an x-ray procedure performed to determine whether the fallopian tubes are patent (open) and to see if the shape of the uterine cavity is normal.
+A hysterosalpingogram or HSG is an x-ray procedure used to see whether the fallopian tubes are patent (open) and if the inside of the uterus (uterine cavity) is normal.
+HSG is an outpatient procedure that usually takes less than 5 minutes to perform.

 Infertility is a medical condition that touches all aspects of your life.
 It may affect your relationships with others, your perspective on life, and how you feel about yourself.
 How you deal with these feelings will depend on your personality and life experiences.
 Most people can benefit from the support of family, friends, medical caregivers, and mental health professionals.
 When considering infertility treatment options such as sperm, egg, or embryo donation or gestational carriers, it may be especially helpful to gain the assistance of a fertility counselor.

 Infertility is typically defined as the inability to achieve pregnancy after one year of unprotected intercourse.
 If you have been trying to conceive for a year or more, you should consider an infertility evaluation.
 However, if you are 35 years or older, you should begin the infertility evaluation after about six months of unprotected intercourse rather than a year, so as not to delay potentially needed treatment.
 If you have a reason to suspect an underlying problem, you should seek care earlier.